-Whip up vegan meringues with this organic recipe that uses aquafaba from chickpeas instead of eggs.
+Whip up vegan meringues for any type of dessert with this organic recipe that uses aquafaba from chickpeas instead of eggs.
 Use fair-trade sugar for an extra ethical treat.

 Move over egg whites, this is the perfect vegan substitute ingredient.
 Make sure your sugar is vegan as well.
 Most white sugar is filtered through animal bone char to bleach it.
 Camino has the best organic fair trade vegan sugar on the market.